Pediatric Care & Sealants

 The staff at Pinnacle Dental can give you more information on ways to keep your baby’s teeth healthy, including how to clean them.
 You can start caring for your baby’s gums right away, by using a moistened washcloth or towel to gently wipe them down twice a day.
 Once the first baby teeth come through, you can start brushing them with a soft, small-headed toothbrush.
 Brush gently all around the baby teeth using only a barely-visible smear of toothpaste.
 Once your child is 3 years old, you can increase this amount to the size of a pea.
 When your child can hold the brush, let them brush as you watch and then follow up after them until they can spit and rinse without help.

-If you see any signs of decay (brown or white spots, or pits on the teeth), or if you or your pediatrician notice any problems, Dr. Miller would be happy to see your child for an examination.
+If you see any signs of decay (brown or white spots, or pits on the teeth), or if you or your pediatrician notice any problems, Dr. Kottman would be happy to see your child for an examination.

 It’s a good idea to bring your children in twice a year for dental cleanings.
 It’s important to teach children how to brush and floss correctly at an early age, and dental cleanings will be effective in removing food deposits and plaque buildup on childrens’ teeth.
 With good oral hygiene habits and regular dental visits, your children will have bright, healthy smiles.

 At Pinnacle Dental, we encourage parents to bring their children along for their own appointments, so the children can get to know us and our office.
-When it’s time for their first dental appointment, Dr. Miller and a hygienist will examine their teeth for any problems, clean them, and apply a protective fluoride varnish.
+When it’s time for their first dental appointment, Dr. Kottman and a hygienist will examine their teeth for any problems, clean them, and apply a protective fluoride varnish.

 Fluoride varnish helps prevent or slow down tooth decay, especially when it’s used from an early age.
 It’s made with fluoride, which strengthens tooth enamel and is toxic to the bacteria that cause cavities.
 While it cannot completely prevent cavities, fluoride varnish can stop tooth decay from getting worse.